 This can be achieved through various factors such as education of medical professionals and the population, preventive measures, for instance inoculation, medical check-ups and early recognition, financial support, research and global cohesion.

 I think I don’t go out on a limb when I say that health is the most important thing a person can have.
 Therefore, our common goal should be to ensure the best chance of good health for the whole world’s population.
-Let’s celebrate World Health Day and think about what we can do to make health for all a reality.
+From a healthcare PR agency, let’s celebrate World Health Day and think about what we can do to make health for all a reality.